-Flash back to early 2011, and TC Electronic was just unleashing its now-signature delay unit on unsuspecting guitarists - the combination of classic delay types, pristine audio quality and downloadable TonePrint presets made it an instant hit.
+Flash back to early 2011, and TC Electronic was just unleashing its now-signature delay pedal on unsuspecting guitarists - the combination of classic delay types, pristine audio quality and downloadable TonePrint presets made it an instant hit.
 Now, five incarnations later, the Triple Delay goes where no Flashback has gone before, allowing you to run three delays at once.

 The Flashback Triple Delay features three separate delay engines, activated via individual footswitches - you select one of three delays for adjustment using a toggle switch, while a tap tempo footswitch allows you to input the delay time for the selected delay.